 Let’s do some simple math — 3 meals a day times 18 years.
 That’s almost 20,000 meals to get your mini-you to adulthood.
 Gulp.
 So what do you do if you’re too busy to do it day after day, or (in some cases), simply not very good at it?
 Fortunately, now there’s an answer to those questions and to parents’ prayers.
-Read on to learn about the two newest meal delivery services specifically designed for kids.
+Read on to learn about three local meal delivery services specifically designed for kids.

-All paks are super-healthy and packed (pardon the pun) with fresh ingredients and prepared by chefs the same day they’re delivered to your door.
-Since these lunches are so au naturel, they only keep for three days, so orders are taken on the same two days every week to make it easy for you to remember.
+All lunches are super-healthy, packed with fresh ingredients and are designed to stay fresh for 5 days in the refrigerator.
+They come packed in cooled, insulated packs, so worries about being home when they’re delivered.
 Allergy concerns?
+(No nuts ever!)
 The nutritional information for every ingredient is visible on the site, and why wouldn’t it be?
-These lunches are as nutritious as they are delicious, easy and affordable (just $6.50 per pak) – everybody wins!
+These lunches are as nutritious as they are delicious, easy and affordable (just $6.50-$6.99 per meal, depending on how many you order per week) – everybody wins!

 photo: Nurture Life